sjorsvanleeuwen/Webmixx/README.md

 Implement the functions in the interface:
 - *getSelectList* Used in Page creation, this should return a collection with an integer id field and a string name field.
-- *getItem* Used in Page template to retrieve your item from the PageAttribute.
+- *getItem* Used in PageTemplate to retrieve your item from the PageAttribute.
 - *getModuleDisplayName* A nice name for your reference when building a PageTemplate

 This could look something like this: